AnsonTu/Spacestagram/README.md

 - While the application is loading the pictures, the loading text will be displayed as a placeholder
 - Once the posts are finished loading, if there are multiple posts, scroll vertically to see each one
 - All posts can be liked or unliked by clicking on the heart icon under the image/video, and the total number of likes is displayed on the left
-  - Previously liked posts will keep their state until the page is refreshed
+- Previously liked posts will keep their state even after the page is refreshed or closed, as liked posts are saved in local storage
 - The buttons for searching pictures will be disabled if an error has occurred, or the page is still loading a previous request
   - Errors include choosing a date past the present date and having the start date after the end date